Minituff/nautical-backup/docs/labels.md

 nautical-backup.use-default-rsync-args=false
 ```

-!!! note "This label will *override* the global setting applied through [Enviornment Variables](./arguments.md)"
+!!! note "This label will *override* the global setting applied through [Environment Variables](./arguments.md)"
     * A value of `true` will use the default rsync arguments regardless of the global setting.
     * A value of `false` will ^^**not**^^ use the default rsync arguments regardless of the global setting.
     * Not setting the label value will use the [global setting](./arguments.md#custom-rsync-arguments)